RZChess/Chess-Puzzle-Randomizer/README.md

 1) Adding a help option to the app that redirects to this page
 2) Adding the ability to create puzzles for non checkmates like winning material (probably using a different site to do them)
 3) Have the option to add a flair to each puzzle where you can rate the difficulty and use it for customization
-4) Have the option to go to some website that can test out these mates before you decide which puzzles to make based on 6th change or to automatically make the puzzles from the moves themselves

 # Contact Info
 If you would like to email me about bugs you found or want suggestions to make the app better feel free to email me at emailforspame64@gmail.com, despite the name I will look at them lol